alanszlosek/pinetime-infinitime-time-synchronization/README.md

 # pinetime-infinitime-time-synchronization

-Sync the time on your PineTime using Chrome over Bluetooth LE
+Sync the time on your PineTime from Chrome over Bluetooth LE.

-I have successfully used this on Pop!_OS/Ubuntu 20.04 LTS, using the Edimax BT-8500 USB adapter (I compiled the kernel module from their website).
+I have successfully used this on Pop!_OS/Ubuntu 20.04 LTS, using the Bluetooth 4.0 USB adapter from ThinkPenguin and with the Edimax BT-8500 USB adapter (I compiled the kernel module from their website).

 ## Instructions